jwhco/scripts/README.md

 ## Warning

 Use these scripts at your own risk.
 Look over the code carefully.
-Some have hardcoded paths for the office environment.
+Some have hardcoded paths for this office environment.
+Some scripts were for one time use and may not function as expected anymore.

 /EOF/